DMSOMS/dmsoms.github.io/README.md

 - **Position**: Senior Solution Architect, Autonomous Vehicles.
 - **Affiliation**: Amazon Web Services (AWS), California State Univesity.
-- **Bio**: Andy has over a two decade of experience in Information systems and autonomous technology, focusing on the integration of AI and machine learning technologies to enhance autonomous vehicle systems.
-Andy has published  papers about Big data and IoT orchestraion in leading scientific journals and has been a keynote speaker at numerous international conferences on automotive and AI technologies.
+- **Bio**: Andy boasts more than two decades of experience in Information Systems and autonomous technologies, with a specialized focus on leveraging AI and machine learning technologies to improve autonomous vehicle systems.
+He has authored numerous papers on Big Data and IoT orchestration, featured in leading scientific journals.
+Furthermore, Andy is a recognized figure on the international conference circuit, where he has frequently delivered keynote speeches on automotive and AI technologies.

 #### Dr. Ignacio Alvarez
 ![Ignacio Alvarez]({{site.baseurl}}/ignacio.png)
 - **Position**: Principal engineer in automated driving at Intel Labs.
 - **Affiliation**: Intel Labs.
 - **Bio**:  Dr. Ignacio Alvarez is a Principal engineer atIntel Labs, the research arm of Intel Corporation.
 He has lead R&D and product development in Europe, Asia and America.
 A recognized IEEE Senior Member, contributed to standards in the fields of autonomous vehicle safety and connected vehicles.
 He is an avid inventor with 80+ issued patents and over 130 patents pending.
+Dr. Alvarez has published over 50 peer-reviewed papers, edited 3 books in Automotive Engineering.

 ## Workshop